skupperproject/refdog/input/commands/site/status.md

 - <div class="attribute"><h3 id="option-name">[name]</h3><div>string, optional</div></div>

-  An optional resource name.
-If set, the status command reports status for the named resource only.
+  The name of the site resource.

+  If not specified, the name is that of the site associated with the current namespace.

   <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>See also</th><td><a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/names/">Kubernetes object names</a></td></table>